gatsbyjs/gatsby/docs/blog/2019-04-03-how-we-think-about-product-at-gatsby/index.md

 A high integrity commitment is a commitment that we can make to internal stakeholders about when an iteration, product, or feature will be complete.

-Instead of giving this outright, we instead look at the problem we’re trying to solve, do prototyping and feasibility testing, and create a scope.
-After taking the time to understand what the problem is, how we can solve it, and how much time it will take us to create the solution, we’re able to give a much better estimate for highly awaited products or features.
+Instead of giving this outright, we instead look at the problem we're trying to solve, do prototyping and feasibility testing, and create a scope.
+After taking the time to understand what the problem is, how we can solve it, and how much time it will take us to create the solution, we're able to give a much better estimate for highly awaited products or features.

-We won’t give these high-integrity commitments for everything, but if we know that sales or marketing is waiting on us to move forward, then we have a reasonable timeframe to talk about that’s based in reality.
+We won't give these high-integrity commitments for everything, but if we know that sales or marketing is waiting on us to move forward, then we have a reasonable timeframe to talk about that's based in reality.

 This will also help us set better expectations with our community, and make our plans more clear.